alexyorke/star.js/README.md

 Star.js will replace "tyop" with "typo" because it sounds similar (using soundex) but will not consider msg to be a typo because the replacement does not make sense.
 Similarly, if I replace a "misspelled" word with another one:

-*Message:* Just send the file over to /dev/zero

-*Correction:* /dev/null*

-Star.js will recognize that /dev/zero is a misspelled word, and notices that the replacement is also misspelled.
-Since the two look similar, (both contain slashes and start with /dev/) it will replace it.

 Sometimes, no words are misspelled but instead a context change is needed.
 If something is typed but contains something incorrect, Star.js can use some of the words in the correction to base its starting position from.

+*Message:* My rss isn't working today

+*Correction:* rss reader*

+*Corrected Message:* My rss reader isn't working today

+Here, Star.js uses "rss" as an anchor word, and adds "reader" after it.

+(In beta) sometimes, corrections might make a sentence more gramatically correct, but the words have absolutely no relation to any misspellings.

+*Message:* He go to store tomorrow

+*Correction:* will*

+*Corrected Message:* He will go to the store tomorrow

+Star.js notices that the word "He" is a null link, and adds the correction to the end, since will is acting as a verb for the proper pronoun "he".

 *Message:* Turn left on Main Street, then take a right at 83 Prince Street.